apache/nuttx/configs/README.txt

   This is the port of NuttX to the MikroElektronika Mikromedia for STM32F4 development board.
 Contributed by Ken Petit.

+configs/misoc
+  This directory holds the port to NuttX running on a Qemu LM32 system.
+  You can find the Qemu setup at https://bitbucket.org/key2/qemu

 configs/mcu123-lpc214x
   This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
 This OS is also built with the arm-nuttx-elf